 - read the gas and electricity meters

-- tell utility companies, such as gas and electricty suppliers, and arrange to pay the final bills
+- tell utility companies, such as gas and electricity suppliers, and arrange to pay the final bills

 - turn off the water at the stopcock

 - secure the property

 - inform the Northern Ireland Housing Executive if the deceased received housing benefit